Last updated on December 24, 2022 by Wandering our World

 Well luckily there are some fantastic cosy pubs in Canterbury that are perfect for grabbing a real craft ale, relaxing in a beer garden, listening to live music and enjoying some classic pub grub.

-As we know this place so well, we’ve put together a list of our 12 favourite pubs in Canterbury.
+To help you out, we’ve put together a list of our 12 favourite pubs in Canterbury.
 Whether you’re looking for live music and pub food, or a local pint in a dog-friendly beer garden, we know the best spot for you.
 Cheers!

-The 12 Best Pubs in Canterbury
+The 12 Best Pubs In Canterbury For Food, Fun & Beer!

 1. The Parrot